grame-cncm/faustwebsite/src/doc/manual/src/compiling.md

-This C++ code has to be embedded into an architecture file (that describes how to relate the audio computation to the external world) before being compiled into standalone application or an audio plugin.
+This C++ code has to be embedded into an architecture file (that describes how to relate the audio computation to the external world) before being compiled into standalone application or an audio plug-in.
 For that, you will need to install some development packages depending of your targets.
 For example, in order to compile a Faust program as a [Jack](http://jackaudio.org/) (or [ALSA](https://www.alsa-project.org/main/index.php/Main_Page)) application with